MJ2381 Introduction to Energy Systems Analysis and Applications - Minor Course 6.0 credits

 Course contents

-The overall objective of this course is to provide the student with solid ground knowledge of Energy Systems Analysis theory and practice, including deep understanding of the working principles of an energy system model.
+The overall objective of this course is to provide the student with solid ground knowledge of Energy Systems Modelling theory and its application to problems of sustainable development planning.
+This includes the creation from scratch and understanding of an energy system model and its underlying dynamics.

 Energy system Analysis